Longhouse hero photo

 Longhouse

-The Lane Community College Longhouse is a multi-use facility available to all students and provides program and classroom space for culturally appropriate activities.
+The Longhouse at the Lane Community College main campus is a multi-use facility available to all students and provides program and classroom space for culturally appropriate activities.

 Examples of such classes and activities could include: